 By Roy Burner - Minister of the Gospel

 Ploy to deceive is a tactic intended to embarrass or frustrate an opponent.
 In America, and elsewhere, there is a tendency to gain advantage through such a tactic.
-Character assassination is routinely used to demote a person's standing or position held.
+Character assassination is routinely used to demote a person's standing, position held, or sought after.

 An example of a ploy (or trickery) to deceive played into the picture in the attack on Pearl Harbor, Hawaii on December 7, 1941.
 Representatives of Japan spoke of peace in Washington, D.C. while Japanese aircraft carriers were on their way to attack America's fleet at Pearl Harbor!

-Biblical ploy to deceive was when Abram has his wife pose as his sister to keep them out of harm's way (Genesis 12:10-13); Jacob's ploy (or trickery) was to gain his brother's blessing (Genesis 27:22); Delilah's ploy (or deception) was to learn the source of Samson's strength (Judges 16:16-17); and Ananias and Sapphira's ploy to deceive was an attempt to keep back part of the price of their property by lying (Acts 5:1-2).
+Ploy to deceive was when Abram had his wife pose as his sister to keep them out of harm's way (Genesis 12:10-13); Jacob's ploy (or trickery) was to gain his brother's blessing (Genesis 27:22); Delilah's ploy (or deception) was to learn the source of Samson's strength (Judges 16:16-17); and Ananias and Sapphira's ploy to deceive was an attempt to keep back part of the price of their property by lying (Acts 5:1-2).

 Ploy to deceive has been throughout the history of the world; some remembered more than others, but all having the same goal to gain advantage through deceit.